rayashi/masterchess-api/README.md

 * `./routes.js` - Create the routes and instantiate its handlers
 * `./server.js` - Start the server

+## The algorithm to find the knight moves

+The first step of the algorithm is to validate whether the cell position coming from the request is a valid one.
+Then it gets the moves of the first turn running the `getPossibleMovesByCell` method, and finally, it runs the same for each result of the first turn calling `getPossibleMovesByCells`.
+The `getPossibleMovesByCell` method consist in getting all valid moves in all possibles directions(`upRight`, `upLeft`, `rightUp`, `rightDown`, `downRight`, `downLeft`, `leftUp`, `leftDown`).

 ## Framework and library versions